grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 Set to `true` to automatically add new users to the main organization (id 1).
 When set to `false`, new users automatically cause a new organization to be created for that new user.
+The organization will be created even if the above setting is set to `false`.
 Default is `true`.

 ### auto_assign_org_id